EC-software/ec_domain/README.md

 given field should only hold values from a limited set of values.
 In the example above a country field should only hold values from the Country_code list.
-When shown to the user, the Country name me be used as a lable, thereby camouflaging the two-letter values that is actually stored.
+When shown to the user, the Country name may be used as a lable, thereby camouflaging the two-letter values that is actually stored.

 ## ec-dom